Internship Training Manual

 • For a variety of reasons, an intern may identify a particular staff member with whom they would like to establish a mentorship relationship.
 In such an instance, the mentor and mentee are encouraged to carefully consider the potential impact of a more exclusive mentoring relationship with each other (e.g., potential effects on the intern, the intern cohort, and the integrity of the training and evaluation experience).
 Consistent with our perspective of multiple relationships between staff and interns, the focus of a mentorship should be solely on the professional development of the intern.

-Interns and all CAPS and SACS professional staff are expected to consult with members of the Training Committee and/or the Director of Training when faced with decisions related to potentially complicated multiple relationships with interns.
+Interns and all CAPS and SACS professional staff are expected to consult with members of the Training Committee and/or the Associate Director of Training when faced with decisions related to potentially complicated multiple relationships with interns.

 Return to table of contents

-XVI Progressive Discipline and Due Process
+XVI.
+Progressive Discipline and Due Process

 Interns make significant developmental transitions during the internship year.
 Part of the training process involves the identification of growth and/or problem areas with the intern.
 Clinical supervisors often identify these and deal with them in supervision.
 Problem areas or impairment may sometimes require more formalized intervention.
 This section provides general guidelines for identifying problem areas and impairment and offers proposed structures within which these and other concerns may be addressed.